grafana/grafana/docs/sources/features/datasources/testdata.md

 ## Enable

 The `TestData DB` data source is not enabled by default.
-To enable it, first navigate to the *Data Source* section of the configuration menu.
-Click the *Add Data Source*, search for and select `TestData DB`.
-Finally, click *Save & Test* to enable it.
+To enable it, first navigate to the "Data Source" section of the configuration menu.

+1. Click the **Add Data Source**
+2. Search for and select `TestData DB`
+3. Finally, click **Save & Test** to enable it

 ## Create mock data.